PREVIOUS: E.S. BASICS #1

 • care for others without becoming worn out

-ARTICLE: ‘Update on the Functional Fluency Model in Education’, includes: “….ways the model links with, but is different from, other E.S. models”
+Research paper ‘Update on the Functional Fluency Model in Education’, includes: “….ways it links up with – & is different from – other E.S. models”

 Depending on which E.S is activated, people may be in ‘Accounting’ by:

-• full here-&-now skills of the Adult E.S.
+• using the full here-&-now skills of the Adult E.S.

-• abilities & tendencies of one of the Parent figures, or
+• expressing abilities & tendencies of one of the Parent figures, or

 • the immaturity of one of the Child E.S.

-It’s also a way to understand T.A’s 4 levels of discounting – denial OF a problem, it’s importance, possibility of change & personal abilities.
+It’s also a way to understand T.A’s 4 levels of discounting – which is the denial OF a problem, it’s importance, the possibility of change & personal abilities needed for changes.